Dog Eat Dog (2008 film): Plot

 Peñaranda is invited to a conversation with Don Pablo in a coffee shop.
 However, Don Pablo does not arrive and Peñaranda reads in a newspaper that his friends were killed and unsuccessfully tries to call his wife to communicate it.
 While "El Orejón" doubts the effects of Iris's curse, Benítez suffers from its effects.
 Peñaranda tries to call his wife to flee with the money but she does not want to see him after discovering the origin of the money.
 "El Orejón" interrogates Benítez who claims he knows nothing about Medina's murder and whether Peñaranda stole the money.
 The leader of the underworld laughs and demonstrates his power by killing a random man in the middle of a square.

 Peñaranda tries to escape alone with money but Sierra and Benítez arrive; while the latter locks himself in the bathroom, Sierra says to Peñaranda that "El Orejón" ordered Peñaranda to kill Benítez.
 That same night, Benítez goes to the graveyard and complies with what was recommended by his friend.
 The other day, Sierra tells Peñaranda and Benítez that the other "Twin" was captured.
 Sierra also answer the call from the man looking for Adela and says that she was murdered.
 While the three men go to a sand factory, Sierra tells Peñaranda and Benítez that Don Pablo had died the previous day.

 At the sand factory, the "Twin" states emphatically that Peñaranda killed his brother and stole the money, but Peñaranda denies it.
 In doubt, "El Orejón" instructs Peñaranda to dismember alive the "Twin" with a chainsaw.
 When Peñaranda kills the "Twin", "El Orejón" concludes that Peñaranda is really with the money and threatens him, saying he would kill his wife and daughter if he does not retrieve the money in two hours.
 As "El Orejón" leaves the place, Sierra orders Peñaranda to kill Benítez.
-However, Benítez beats Sierra, while Peñaranda kills one of "El Orejón"'s bodyguard.
+However, Benítez beats Sierra to death, while Peñaranda kills one of the "El Orejón"' bodyguard.
 When Peñaranda is prepared to kill Benítez, Benítez asks him for a compromise so they can kill "El Orejón" together.
-Once they manage to kill "El Orejón", Peñaranda abandons Benítez and reaches the hotel, killing both a policeman and the hotel manager.
-However, he is beaten to death by the burly mad man who was seeking for Adela; this demencial man in turn is killed by Benítez, who fled with the money but dies tormented by the curse.
+Once they manage to kill "El Orejón", Peñaranda abandons Benítez and reaches the hotel, killing a policeman and the hotel manager.
+However, he is beaten to death by the burly mad man who was seeking Adela; this man in turn is killed by Benítez, who flees with the money but dies tormented by the curse.